HH Dalai Lama & Golden Temple Tour

 Brief: India is rich in spirituality and religions, shaped by temples and traditions.
 We want to take you a closer look at this together on this fantastic journey.
-Not only you visit the Golden Temple in Amritsar, we also travel to Dharamsala (McLeodgunj), the seat of the Dalai Lama.
+Not only do you visit the Golden Temple Tour in Amritsar, but we also travel to Dharamsala (McLeodgunj), the seat of the Dalai Lama.
 Let yourself be enchanted by the spirituality of these places.

 Day 1: Arrival Delhi

-Upon arrival at New Delhi International airport, welcome by our representative and transfer to hotel for overnight stay.
+Upon arrival at New Delhi International Airport, welcome by our representative and transfer to hotel for overnight stay.

 Day 2: Old and New Delhi Sightseeing

 Today we take the train from Delhi to Amritsar (duration approx. 6 hours).
-In the evening we participate in an evening prayer at the Golden Temple in Amritsar.
+In the evening we participate in an evening prayer at the Golden Temple Tour in Amritsar.
 It is considered the most important sanctuary of the Sikhs.
 The storming of the temple led to the assassination of Indira Gandhi, which is why religion and politics are not easy to separate here either.

 Day 4: Amritsar Sightseeing

 In the morning we will another visit to the Golden Temple.
 During the prayer, the history of the temple built in the 16th century could only be guessed at.
-During a detailed tour we learn more about the history of the temple.
-Afterwards, proceed to the Wagah border crossing that separates India from Pakistan.
+During a detailed tour, we learn more about the history of the temple.
+Afterward, proceed to the Wagah border crossing that separates India from Pakistan.
 Here the border guards (Indian Army) hold a military parade every evening on both sides of the border.
 We witness this extraordinary ceremony.

 Day 5: Amritsar – Dharamsala, McLeod Ganj (210 Km)

 After breakfast drive to McLeod Gunj generally called Dharamshala.
 A long but varied ride through a constantly changing mountain panorama characterizes today.
 Today’s destination is the former British Hill Station Dharamsala, today the seat of the head of the Tibetan Buddhists, His Holiness the Dalai Lama, and the Tibetan government in exile.
 As bizarre as it may sound: Colonial style and the Buddhist way of life come together in this place.
-On arrival check in hotel, rest of the time explore the local Tibetan market.
+On arrival check in at the hotel, rest of the time explore the local Tibetan market.
 Overnight at McLeod Gunj.